 The Royal Gourmet 30" Grill and Offset Smoker provides an accessible option to the world of Texas-style smoking with much less investment than other comparable grill/smoker combos.
 Unlike the Char-Griller Outlaw, the side firebox is fully incorporated into this model.
 Even if you are not into smoking, this is particularly useful for simultaneously cooking other foods over an independent fire.
 Considering that the main grill surface is 438 sq. inches, the warming rack is 179 sq. inches, and the side firebox offers an additional 183 sq. inches, this is a lot of cooking space at a reasonable value.
 When it does come time to try out smoking meats, we appreciate that the side firebox has an additional access port, allowing you to add or stoke the coal bed without having to open the lid, a critical escape point for smoke and heat.

 You will likely make constant use of that extra access port because this grill does not do a great job when it comes to insulation.
 Through indirect heat, it took well over an hour to get this grill up to the ideal smoking temperature of 250℉, and then it took a lot of additions of coal to keep it at that temperature.
 Although it is a steel construction, it is thin and flimsy — when you open the lid, you can actually see it flex under its own weight.
-But despite its flaws, we do believe that this is a price-point option for those looking to dip their toes into the world of charcoal grilling and Texas-style smoking but who maybe aren't quite ready to invest a significant chunk of change to do so.
+But despite its flaws, we do believe that this is a price-point option for those looking to dip their toes into the world of charcoal grilling and Texas-style smoking but who maybe aren't quite ready to invest a significant chunk of change in doing so.

 While it may seem like we don't like the Weber Smokey Joe 14" Portable based on its position in our review, it is simply that this classic-take on a portable charcoal grill has been overtaken in recent years by modern improvements in design.
 As a portable grill, the Smokey Joe presents an outstanding value that still offers Weber's reliable, porcelain-enameled steel construction, a staple of charcoal grill design.
 This small, relatively lightweight option can just as easily be pulled out for a tailgate as it can for an impromptu backyard hangout.